 3. Filtering Out the Noise

 Too much information can be overwhelming and lead to paralysis by analysis.
-To avoid this, focus on data that directly impacts your business goals, and avoid getting sidetracked by vanity metrics or unrelated trends.
+To avoid this, focus on data that directly impacts your business goals, and avoid getting sidetracked by vanity metrics or unrelated trends.- Example:

 A startup founder might be tempted to track social media likes and shares, but if their goal is customer acquisition, they should focus on conversion rates and lead generation metrics instead.

 Popular trends and buzzwords can often lead business leaders astray.
-Stick to proven data, especially when it comes to long-term decisions.
+Stick to proven data, especially when it comes to long-term decisions.- Example:

 A financial services firm might get caught up in the crypto or AI hype, but unless their target market shows a demand for those services, they would be better off focusing on expanding existing, proven services like wealth management or insurance products.